Bartolus Appellate intelligence

 • Backtested against actual argument transcripts with falsifiable accuracy claims

-• Delivered as a Word document you can mark up, not a platform to learn
+• Delivers a Word document you can mark up and a hub you can explore

 § 02